 WG14: Particle Accelerators for Science and Society

 WG14 was created to enable knowledge exchange between scientists and directors of leading accelerator laboratories worldwide to propose a common strategy to enhance Scientific innovation in the field of Particles Accelerator.
 WG14 promotes the training of high-quality personnel in Accelerator Science and Technology, with laboratories and universities collaborating to develop early-career talent and ensures a skilled workforce for the future.
 Attract students to high-field science by promoting their education and training, interactions with prominent scientists, and access to the latest equipment, results and techniques;

+WG14 was created to foster knowledge exchange among scientists and accelerator lab directors worldwide, promoting a unified strategy for innovation in particle accelerators.
+It develops early-career talent through collaborations between labs and universities, providing education, training, and access to leading scientists, equipment, and techniques to ensure a skilled future workforce and attract students to high-field science.

 Promote applications of particle accelerators across a range of scientific fields and societal needs, including Industrial, medical, energy, and environmental applications of accelerator technologies;